 0 1 2 3 HW is missing or very Answers are incomplete, or Answers give evidence that Answers give evidence of incomplete. there is limited evidence the student is thinking thought and reflection.
-The that the student is putting sufficient time or thought about the prompts, but the answers lack critical considers alternative ideas or viewpoints, cites into the prompt. reflection or deep thought. research, or presents examples from their own experience or observations.
+The that the student is putting sufficient time or thought into the prompt. about the prompts, but the answers lack critical reflection or deep thought. considers alternative ideas or viewpoints, cites research, or presents The state of the s examples from their own experience or observations.